Historic black buildings aren’t being preserved. Here’s where they are

 It doesn’t look like much from the outside now.

-The Ada Hanna School in Hamilton, Alabama, is a squat, flat-roofed single floor brick building surrounded by overgrowth.
+The Ada Hanna School in Hamilton, Alabama, is a squat, flat-roofed, single-floor brick building surrounded by overgrowth.
 The front door is boarded over; its front facade is covered in graffiti, and it’s been subject to arson.
 But as one of about 5,000 “Rosenwald schools” developed in part by Booker T. Washington and built to provide a better learning environment for rural black kids facing a segregated educational system, it used to welcome the local community on a much more regular basis.
 Now, it’s at risk of demolition, and it’s one of 50 sites highlighted in an illustrated map of the most at risk buildings in the U.S.

-There are some buildings, or at least, designers, on the list you might be more familiar with.
+There are some buildings, or, at least, designers on the list with which you might be more familiar.
 Take the Booth Cottage designed by Frank Lloyd Wright in 1913, which is in danger of a tear-down, or the Weiss House, by renowned architect Louis Kahn, built in 1950.
 It’s at risk of being “subdivided,” according to the list.

 But the most striking insight is that we aren’t doing enough to preserve buildings of historic significance to the African American community.